askmike/gekko/README.md

 *Gekko is currently not at a working stage yet.*

-Gekko runs on [nodejs](http://nodejs.org/), once you have that running you can either download all files in [a zip](https://github.com/askmike/gekko/archive/master.zip) or clone the repository via git:
+Gekko runs on [nodejs](http://nodejs.org/), once you have that installed you can either download all files in [a zip](https://github.com/askmike/gekko/archive/master.zip) or clone the repository via git:

     git clone git://github.com/askmike/gekko.git
+    cd gekko

+You need to download Gekko's dependencies, which can easily be done with [npm](http://npmjs.org):

+    npm install

 ## TODO